 Critical Warning: BAA Requirements

-If an AI provider won't sign a Business Associate Agreement, you cannot legally process PHI with them.
-Standard ChatGPT does not sign BAAs -- using it with PHI is a HIPAA violation.
-Only ChatGPT Enterprise/Edu with sales-managed accounts are eligible.
+If an AI provider will not sign a Business Associate Agreement, you cannot legally process PHI with them.
+Consumer AI products do not sign BAAs — using them with PHI is a HIPAA violation.

 HIPAA Enforcement: The Stakes Are Real

 HIPAA enforcement is accelerating.
-2025 is on track to break records with 20 settlements announced by September.
-Over 75% of penalties involve lack of regular risk analysis -- a requirement that becomes more complex when AI systems are involved.
+Over 75% of penalties involve lack of regular risk analysis — a requirement that becomes more complex when AI systems are involved.

 Average healthcare data breach cost